Plurrrr

 Styrofoam thermobox containing a female Monocentropus balfouri.

-Heeding the warning on the thermobox to be careful I put the box inside the terrarium: a large plastic container with a layer of coconut coir and some decoration.
+Heeding the warning on the thermobox to be careful I put the box inside the terrarium: a large plastic container with a layer of coconut coir and some decoration, like plastic plants, and a piece of cork.
+The plastic plants will be webbed over soon; in my experience this species is a heavy webber.
 Next, I carefully removed the lid of the box and used large tweezers to remove the moist toilet paper covering the tarantula.

 The spider rested on another piece of moist toilet paper which I lifted and placed next to the box.
 After this, I removed the box and gently moved the spider off the paper using a paintbrush.